Stability and Minimax Optimality of Tangential Delaunay Complexes for Manifold Reconstruction: Conclusion

 The effective construction of $\hat{M}_{TDC \delta}$ can be performed using existing algorithms.
 Namely, Tangential Delaunay Complex, farthest point sampling, local PCA and point-to-linear subspace distance computation for slab counting.
 A crude upper bound on the time complexity of a naive step-by-step implementation is

-since the precision $\delta$ necessitates no more than $\log \left(1/\delta\right)$ iterations of the denoising procedure.
-It is likely that better complexity bounds may be obtained using more refined algorithms, such as fast PCA (see, e.g., \cite{Sharma07}).
-An interesting development would be to investigate this suggested precision/complexity tradeoff, as done in \cite{Arias14} for community detection in graphs for instance.
+since the precision $\delta$ requires no more than $\log \left(1/\delta\right)$ iterations of the decluttering procedure.
+It is likely that better complexity bounds may be obtained using more refined algorithms, such as fast PCA \cite{Sharma07}, that lessens the dependence on the ambient dimension $D$.
+An interesting development would be to investigate a possible precision/complexity tradeoff, as done in \cite{Arias14} for community detection in graphs for instance.

-Even though Theorem \ref{tangential_perturbation_thm} is applied to manifold estimation, the authors believe it may be applied in various settings.
+Even though Theorem \ref{tangential_perturbation_thm} is applied to submanifold estimation, we believe it may be applied in various settings.
 Beyond its statement, the way that it is used is quite general.
 When intermediate objects (here, tangent spaces) are used in a procedure, this kind of proxy method can provide extensions of existing results to the case where these objects are only approximated.

 As local PCA is performed throughout the paper, the knowledge of the bandwidth $h$ is needed for actual implementation.
 In practice its choice is a difficult question and adaptive selection of $h$ remains to be considered.